-Participants in Program of All-Inclusive Care of the Elderly (PACE)
+Participants in Program of All-Inclusive Care of the Elderly (PACE) Refugees served through the Refugee Resettlement Program

-- 27. Enrollment Caps.
-The Commonwealth is authorized to impose enrollment caps on populations made eligible solely through the demonstration, except that enrollment caps may not be imposed for the demonstration expansion population groups listed as "Hypotheticals" in Table A. Setting and implementing specific caps are considered amendments to the demonstration and must be made consistent with section III, STC 7. - 28.
-Twelve Month Continuous Eligibility for Student Health Insurance Program Population.
+27. Enrollment Caps.
+The Commonwealth is authorized to impose enrollment caps on populations made eligible solely through the demonstration, except that enrollment caps may not be imposed for the demonstration expansion population groups listed as "Hypotheticals" in Table A. Setting and implementing specific caps are considered amendments to the demonstration and must be made consistent with section III, STC 7.

+28. Twelve Month Continuous Eligibility for Student Health Insurance Program Population.